locuslol/conjugemos-cheater/README.md

 ---

 ### ▶️ D. Adjust Manual Tense
 Expand **“▶ Manuel Tense Override.”**
-If needed, change the tense depending on the assignment using the dropdown provided.
+Change the tense depending on the assignment using the dropdown provided.

 **Otherwise, keep it on auto detect from screenshot if your assignment uses multiple tenses**

 ---

 ### ▶️ E. Start Monitoring